-Time Project Thesis Project Capstone Project SRP 4 th week Form ation of the POS Com mittee 4 th term 10 th week Submission of the Research Plan (Prospectus) Submission of Capstone Project Proposal only required for those w write a Capstone 5 th RS search Seminar) 3-credit Course (other than ARS) term 12 th week Oral Presentation (Final Week) Submission of the 1 st Full Draft $6^{th}$ term $\sim 3^{rd}$ Year 3 rd week Subi mission of the Final Re eport
+Time Project Thesis Project Capstone Project SRP 4 th week Form ation of the POS Com mittee 4^{th} Submission of the Research Plan (Prospectus) term 10 th week Submission of Capstone Project Proposal only required for those who write a Capstone A RS 3-credit Course 5 th (Advanced Res (other than ARS) term 12 th week Oral Presentation (Final Week) Submission of the 1st Full Draft 6th term ~3rd Year3rd weekSubmission of t mission of the Final Re eport

 Students who write thesis or capstone paper are required to submit a bound hardcopy to the Academic Affairs Division.
-International students who have submitted or plan to submit their work in digital form are required to pay a binding fee before they leave Korea (KRW 120,000 for thesis, KRW 90,000 for capstone project).
+International students who have submitted or plan to submit their work in digital form are required to pay a binding fee before they leave Korea (KRW 150,000 for thesis, KRW 120,000 for capstone project).